stevenschmatz/ENGR-100/Lecture_Notes/lecture_2.md

     * `h` is hexadecimal
     * `d` is decimal
 * The last number is the number, in whatever base system you're using.

+#### Miscellaneous Verilog things

+* Only the value at the end matters.
+You can switch all the variables all the time in a loop, but the hardware will only build the final value.
+We're just implementing a truth table.